project-everest/project-everest.github.io/index.md

   F* to C
 - [HACL\*](https://github.com/mitls/hacl-star), a verified library of
   cryptographic primitives written in F\*
-- Spartan (codename), a DSL to implement verified cryptographic primitives in assembly
+- [Vale](https://github.com/project-everest/vale) (formerly codenamed Spartan), a domain-specific language designed to implement verified cryptographic primitives in assembly
 - [Dafny](https://www.microsoft.com/en-us/research/project/dafny-a-language-and-program-verifier-for-functional-correctness/),
-  a program verifier that Spartan currently relies on.
+  a program verifier that Vale currently relies on.

 When combined together, the projects above will generate a C library that not only implements TLS 1.3 but is also proven secure.